Angels Fall First (video game): Gameplay

 Angels Fall First combines two types of gameplay: FPS and space shooters.
 Several of its maps take place on planet surfaces, primarily focused on combined arms warfare, featuring Fast-Attack vehicles, Armoured Personnel Carriers, Tanks and atmospheric Gunships.
 Others take place in space with a variety of spacecraft ranging from small fighters to large capital ships, all of which can be piloted and crewed by players.
 Infantry combat also takes place in space maps: several maps feature objectives that require infantry to board a location by dropship.
 Furthermore, players are able to board enemy capital ships through the same method, allowing them to destroy its key components and ultimately destroy the capital ship.
-The game is geared towards online multiplayer but has support for offline single-player gameplay, using bots to compensate for the lack of players.
+The game is geared towards online multiplayer but has support for offline single-player gameplay, which uses bots to compensate for the lack of players.
 The average server has a maximum of 64 player slots.

-Since 2019, the number of simultaneous players of Angels Fall First has been below a minimum level for functional online multiplayer gameplay.
+The game play on a player to player basis also consists of a command hierarchy which consists of three types of players: